RamVasuthevan/Personal-Website/website/designs.markdown

 ---
-layout: category
+layout: page
-title: Bits, Bips and Bricks
+title: Designs I like
 ---

 I am not sure what I am doing here.
-Is this a page of designs I like, just examples or pagee I've [noted](?
+Is this a page of designs I like or designs of varying quality which I want to save for

 ### [Joodaloop](https://joodaloop.com/)
 <!--https://web.archive.org/web/20240314115923/https://joodaloop.com/-->